 Canoe & Kayak the Clinton River

-Come out and explore the Clinton River!
-Kayak and canoe your way through the newly improved nine-miles of wildlife areas running through Sterling Heights.
+Kayak and canoe your way through nine-miles of wildlife areas running through Sterling Heights.

-The City is excited to bring residents two new EZDock launches at Rotary Park (37328 Utica Road) and North Clinton River Park (8600 Riverland Drive).
-The EZDock launch system is designed for easy launching and docking, even for beginners.
-The accompanying EZ Launch Accessible Transfer System provides individuals with disabilities accessibility that exceeds ADA compliance, with a transfer bench and slide boards of two different heights, allowing users to simply sit, slide over and drop down into a kayak or canoe, then use the side rails to pull off or back on.
-The landings are both public and available for use at no charge.
+The City offers residents two universally accessible EZDock systems at Rotary Park (37328 Utica Road) and North Clinton River Park (8600 Riverland Drive).
+The EZDock system is designed for easy launching and docking, even for beginners.
+The accompanying accessible transfer system provides individuals with disabilities accessibility that exceeds ADA compliance, with a transfer bench and slide boards of two different heights, allowing users to simply sit, slide over and drop down into a kayak or canoe, then use the side rails to pull off or back on.
+The docks are both public and available for use at no charge.

 Residents and non-residents may park their vehicle in Rotary Park for free and can portage their vessel to their vehicle by foot.